s-carmack/carmack-portfolio/critique-by-design.md

 Each person was asked a series of six open-ended questions.
 Responses were gathered using email, Marco Polo, and in-person interviews.

 After analyzing all three, the primary feedback revolved around **Visualization 1 Redesign** and the data itself.

+### Step 5 - Build Your Solution
+To begin redesigning, I started with trying to figure out which tools we've used that would support my basic initial designs.
+I ended up using both Flourish and Tableau for building the different visualizations with varying success.

+##### Visualization 1 Redesign 2.0
+<div class="flourish-embed flourish-chart" data-src="visualisation/8620996"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+##### Visualization 2 Redisgn 2.0